 It Hit Me Like a Wall of Bricks

-There are, it must be admitted, other websites that claim to be able to cure smokers without nicotine, drugs or willpower.
-What these sites offer instead, are techniques.
+There are, it must be admitted, websites other than mine that claim to be able to cure smokers without nicotine, drugs, or willpower.
+What these sites offer are techniques.
 Now don’t get me wrong.
 If smokers after working their way through a ten-day course to learn how to replace the word ‘cigarette’ in their minds with the word ‘air’ whenever they feel the desire to smoke, and by this laborious process manage to quit, that’s great.
 And good luck to them.

 One such that I discovered is called CBQ.
 This means, we are told, cognitive behavioural quitting (derived from cognitive behavioural therapy) that, when applied to smoking, will enable you to quit ‘naturally’.
 (What’s an unnatural way of quitting then?)
 It boils down to trying to change the way you think about smoking.

 More explanation of CBQ is given in a TEDx talk by the developer of this system, an earnest young woman with a charming Greek accent called Nasia Davos.
 She waves her arms around all the time she speaks, but what does she actually say?
 Plenty, and a lot more on her Webinar, though I found it difficult to concentrate beyond the long autobiographical introduction.

 Although Ms Davos sports an MA in psychology, human behaviour, and psychoanalysis, no less, she doesn’t seem particularly clued up about why people smoke.
 Nor is she up to date about the annual global death toll from cigarettes that she puts at three million: the latest figure from the World Health Organisation, tragically, is seven million.

 Ms Davos boasts of having read over 240 books and research papers on addiction.
 What she was hoping to discover, therefore, seems to have been rather elusive.
 Nor would her claimed knowledge of psychoanalysis have been of much help to find a cure for smoking.
 As is well known, psychoanalysis was developed by Sigmund Freud, but he died of throat cancer from a lifetime of smoking cigars that he was unable to stop.

 This is her explanation of why smokers smoke: